-- Can FF produce a generative model of images or video that is good enough to create the negative data needed for unsupervised learning? - What is the best goodness function to use?
+- Can FF produce a generative model of images or video that is good enough to create the negative data needed for unsupervised learning? - Can the positive and negative passes be very widely separated in time as they would be if the negative passes were done during sleep? - If the negative phase is eliminated for a while, do the effects mimic the devastating effects of severe sleep deprivation? - What is the best goodness function to use?
 This paper uses the sum of the squared activities in most of the experiments but minimizing the sum squared activities for positive data and maximizing it for negative data seems to work slightly better.
-More recently, just minimizing the sum of the unsquared activities on positive data (and maximizing on negative) has worked well22. - What is the best activation function to use?
+More recently, just minimizing the sum of the activities on positive data (and maximizing on negative) has worked well21. - What is the best activation function to use?
 So far, only ReLUs have been explored.
 There are many other possibilities whose behaviour is unexplored in the context of FF.
-Making the activation be the negative log of the density under a t-distribution is an interesting possibility (Osindero et al., 2006). - For spatial data, can FF benefit from having lots of local goodness functions for different regions of the image (Löwe et al., 2019)?
-If this can be made to work, it should allow learning to be much faster. - For sequential data, is it possible to use fast weights to mimic a simplified transformer (Ba et al., 2016a)? - Can FF benefit from having a set of feature detectors that try to maximize their squared activity and a set of constraint violation detectors that try to minimize their squared activity (Welling et al., 2003)?
+Making the activation be the negative log of the density under a t-distribution is an interesting possibility(Osindero et al., 2006). - For spatial data, can FF benefit from having lots of local goodness functions for different regions of the image?(Löwe et al., 2019) If this can be made to work, it should allow learning to be much faster. - For sequential data, is it possible to use fast weights to mimic a simplified transformer(Ba et al., 2016a)? - Can FF benefit from having a set of feature detectors that try to maximize their squared activity and a set of constraint violation detectors that try to minimize their squared activity?(Welling et al., 2003).

-11 Acknowledgements
+10 Acknowledgements

 First I would like to thank Jeff Dean and David Fleet for creating the environment at Google that made this research possible.
-Many people made helpful contributions including, in no particular order, Simon Kornblith, Mengye Ren, Renjie Liao, David Fleet, Ilya Sutskever, Terry Sejnowski, Peter Dayan, Chris Williams, Yair Weiss, Relu Patrascu and Max Welling.
+Many people made helpful contributions including, in no particular order, Simon Kornblith, Mengye Ren, Renjie Liao, David Fleet, Ilya Sutskever, Terry Sejnowski, Peter Dayan, Chris Williams, Yair Weiss, and Max Welling.